 In 2008 a 5-kilometre Billy Webb Challenge was rowed down the Whanganui River past the city, to mark the centennial of Webb’s title defences.
 That year Norwegian rower and Olympic champion Olaf Tufte triumphed again over world champion Mahé Drysdale.
 However, by 2012 Drysdale had won the Challenge three times.
 A women’s race for the Philippa Baker-Hogan Cup was added in 2009.

-The Gallagher Great Race has been rowed annually since 2002 over 3.85 kilometres upstream on the Waikato River through central Hamilton.
-The men’s and women’s eights of Waikato University compete against invited crews from overseas universities.
+The Gallagher Great Race was rowed annually from 2002 over 3.85 kilometres upstream on the Waikato River through central Hamilton.
+The men’s and women’s eights of the University of Waikato competed against invited crews from overseas universities.

 Bidwell, Peter.
 Reflections of gold: a celebration of New Zealand rowing.
 Auckland: HarperCollins, 2010.